2013 Greenlandic general election: Government formation

 Following the election results, Siumut leader Aleqa Hammond claimed that she was "in no hurry to form a coalition" and would wait to hear the demands of the other parties.
 Hammond ultimately formed a government with Atassut and the Inuit Party.
-Siumut took six of the eight cabinet posts, with Solidarity taking the Health and Infrastructure portfolio and the Inuit Party taking the Environment portfolio.
+Siumut took six of the eight cabinet posts, with Atassut taking the Health and Infrastructure portfolio and the Inuit Party taking the Environment portfolio.